Flunzmas/gym-autokey/README.md

 cp -r ../../autokey_examples/ key.ui/examples/
 ```

-3. Optional: install the Z3 SMT and add its bin directory to your PATH (If this is skipped, applying the "SMT" tactic to a goal has no effect).
+3. Optional: install the Z3 SMT solver and add its bin directory to your PATH (If this is skipped, applying the "SMT" tactic to a goal has no effect).

 # Training